 - A statement of interest in the program and in the course

 - Include information on relevant coursework and travel experience abroad (previous travel is not a prerequisite).
-Be sure to address your interest in Paris, biology, and its application to urban development.
+Be sure to address your interest in Paris, biology, and its application to sustainable development.

-A 2-minute video (recorded on your cell phone) that responds to the following prompt
+A two-minute video (recorded on your cell phone) that responds to the following prompt

-Upload your 2-minute video (in .mpg; .m4v; .mov; or .wmv format) to the 2017 Paris introduction videos Dropbox folder.
+Upload your two-minute video (in .mpg; .m4v; .mov; or .wmv format) to the 2017 Paris introduction videos Dropbox folder.